zchen1-ua/be434-fall-2021/docs/setup.md

 ```

 If that succeeds, you should be able to run **`make install`** to copy the new Python binary to location like `/usr/local/bin`.
+If permissions prevent you from writing to system directories, then do **`sudo make install`** to run as root.

 ## Author